piecioshka/notes-on-game-start-2013/notes-day-II/1-speech.md

 you can paint your level and the worm will interact with the level...

 basics
-We nedd to get abbillity to get each pixel on the screen to do the collisions every pixels is represent by 4 int R/G/B/Alpha
+We need to get abbillity to get each pixel on the screen to do the collisions every pixels is represent by 4 int R/G/B/Alpha

 PLAY: http://jawsjs.com/ongamestart